JayellWolfe/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) The while loop executes until a greater than or equal to n cubed, however n squared is added to it each iteration and so the loop will only run n times --  O(n)
+a) The while loop executes until a is greater than or equal to n cubed, however n squared is added to it each iteration and so the loop will only run n times --  O(n)

 b) The first of the two loops is a for loop in the range of n which will execute in O(n) time.
 The second loop is a while loop which is constantly